-Alaris, through its Acquisition Entities, has an outstanding senior credit facility, convertible debentures and senior unsecured debentures, all of which are described under "Liquidity and Capital Resources" and leases for office space.
-As well, Alaris has commitments to fund an additional US\$1.4 million to Ohana, US\$3.5 million to FMP, and US\$10 million to Cresa.
-Additional funding to FMP is based on certain financial thresholds being met and is expected to be funded within the next nine months.
-Additional funding to Cresa is at their discretion and the specific timing is currently unknown.
+Alaris, through its Acquisition Entities, has an outstanding senior credit facility and senior unsecured debentures, all of which are described under "Liquidity and Capital Resources" and leases for office space.
+As well, Alaris has commitments to fund an additional US\$1.4 million to Ohana and US\$10.0 million to Cresa.
+Additional funding to Cresa is at their discretion and the specific timing of Cresa and Ohana is currently unknown.